knaaptime/seg_networks/paper/introduction.md

 specification of residential segregation than simply who resides together inside the same arbitrarily-drawn polygon.
 Thus, they expand the notion of "who is nearby" to include those who are geographically close to each polygon rather than a binary inside/outside distinction.
-Yet spatial segregation measures often resort to crude measurements of proximity, such as the euclidean distance between observations, given the complexity and data requirements of calculating more theoretically-appropriate measures, such as distance along the pedestrian travel network.
+Yet spatial segregation measures often resort to crude measurements of proximity, such as the Euclidean distance between observations, given the complexity and data requirements of calculating more theoretically-appropriate measures, such as distance along the pedestrian travel network.